William Shawn McKnight

-William Shawn McKnight (born June 26, 1968) is an American Catholic prelate who has served as archbishop of Kansas City in Kansas since 2025.
-He previously served as bishop of Jefferson City from 2017 to 2025.
+William Shawn McKnight (born June 26, 1968) is an American Catholic prelate serving as the Archbishop of Kansas City in Kansas since 2025.
+He previously served as Bishop of Jefferson City from 2017 to 2025.

 Biography

 Early life

-W. Shawn McKnight was born June 26, 1968, in Wichita, Kansas, to William and Mary McKnight.
+McKnight was born June 26, 1968, in Wichita, Kansas, to William and Mary McKnight.
 He has one sister and five brothers.
-Planning a career in medicine, McKnight attended the University of Dallas in Dallas, Texas.
+Planning a career in medicine, McKnight attended the University of Dallas in Texas.
 During a retreat conducted by a university chaplain, McKnight started thinking about becoming a priest.

 After receiving a Bachelor of Science degree in biochemistry from the University of Dallas in 1990, McKnight entered the Pontifical College Josephinum in Columbus, Ohio.
 He was awarded Master of Theology and Master of Divinity degrees by the Josephinum in 1994.

 Priesthood

 McKnight was ordained a priest at the Cathedral of the Immaculate Conception in Wichita by Bishop Eugene Gerber on May 28, 1994, for the Diocese of Wichita.
 After his 1994 ordination, the diocese assigned McKnight as parochial vicar at Blessed Sacrament Parish in Wichita.

 McKnight traveled to Rome in 1997 to study at the Pontifical Athenaeum of St. Anselm, receiving a Licentiate in Sacred Theology in 1999.
 After his return to Kansas that year, the diocese appointed him as parish administrator for Saint Patrick Parish in Chanute, Kansas.
 In 2000, he was also named chaplain at Newman University in Wichita.
 In 2001, McKnight reenrolled at the Athenaeum, where he was awarded a Doctor of Sacred Theology degree in 2001.

 In 2003, McKnight went to Ohio to become director of liturgy and faculty member of the Josephinum.
 He was also assigned to the pastoral staff of St. Mary's Parish in the Diocese of Columbus.
 During his five years at the Josephinum, McKnight also held the following posts: